Darlin' (2019 film): Cast

 Lauren Ashley Carter and Alexa Marcigliano reprise their roles as Peggy and Socket Cleek from The Woman, respectively where they appear in flashbacks.

+Production

 Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 68% based on 31 reviews and a weighted average rating of 3.1 out of 5.
-On Metacritic, it was given a score of 49 out of 100 based on 5 critics, indicating "Mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 69% based on 29 reviews and a weighted average rating of 3.1 out of 5.
+On Metacritic, it was given a score of 49 out of 100 based on 5 critics, indicating "mixed or average" reviews.
+Noel Murray of the Los Angeles Times described Darlin' as "equal parts disgusting and grandiose — and kind of awesome, for fans of bizarre, punky horror."